-Diesel Particulate Filter (DPF) (F-Super Duty only)
+Diesel Particulate Filter (DPF)

-The DPF may need to be removed for ash cleaning at approximately 120,000 miles (193,000 km) or greater (actual mile-age can vary greatly depending upon engine/vehicle operating conditions) and replaced with a new or remanufactured (ash cleaned) part.
+□ The DPF may need to be removed for ash cleaning at approximately 120,000 miles (192,000 km) or greater (actual mileage can vary greatly depending upon engine/vehicle operating conditions) and replaced with a new or remanufactured (ash cleaned) part.
 The filter may need to be replaced at approximately 250,000 miles (400,000 km) depending upon engine/vehicle operating conditions.
-In both cases the engine control system will set a service light ( ) to inform you to bring the vehicle to the dealer for service.
-If there are any issues with the oxidation catalyst/DPF system a service light ( ) will be set by the engine control system to inform you to bring the vehicle into a dealership for service.
+In both cases the engine control system will set a service light (,) to inform you to bring the vehicle to the dealer for service.
+If there are any issues with the oxidation catalyst/DPF system a service light (,) will be set by the engine control system to inform you to bring the vehicle into a dealership for service.